abrayan123/langchain-summarization/README.md

 The **Web summary** zeroes in on technical bias issues like language and gender.

 Together, these results demonstrate how **different document structures yield different emphases**: structured policy documents (PDFs) capture broader frameworks, while encyclopedic sources (Wikipedia) highlight detailed, categorized issues.

+# Task 9: Experimenting with Multi-Query Retrieval

+## Overview
+In this task, we extended our retriever pipeline to support **Multi-Query Retrieval**.
+Unlike the standard single-query retriever, the multi-query version reformulates the user query into multiple alternate queries.
+This helps retrieve a **wider range of relevant chunks**, often producing **richer and more balanced summaries**.

+---

+## Experiment

+**Original Input Text (excerpt):**
+A long passage covering the history of Artificial Intelligence — from Turing and the Dartmouth Conference to AI winters, the rise of Deep Learning, AlphaGo, modern applications (healthcare, self-driving cars, assistants), and today’s focus on ethics and governance.

+---

+### 🔹 Single-query Summary

+AI research progressed rapidly, leading to significant advancements in self-driving cars, healthcare diagnostics, and business tools that enhance human intelligence.
+Virtual assistants such as Siri, Alexa, and Google Assistant gained widespread recognition, while improvements in natural language processing and speech recognition set the stage for future developments.
+The evolution of AI has transformed various industries, including healthcare, finance, transportation, and entertainment, highlighting the cyclical nature of technological progress.

+---

+### 🔹 Multi-query Summary

+The 2000s and 2010s saw significant advancements in AI, particularly through deep learning, leading to breakthroughs in image recognition and speech processing.
+This progress has prompted global efforts to establish frameworks for trustworthy AI development, as its applications have transformed various industries, including healthcare and finance.
+The history of AI reflects a cycle of optimism and setbacks, with each era contributing to its evolution as a field.

+---

+## Comparison
+- **Single-query Retriever**: Narrower focus, emphasizing **modern applications** (self-driving cars, healthcare, assistants).
+- **Multi-query Retriever**: Broader coverage, highlighting **historical cycles and governance**, but less detail on applications.

+Together, both approaches complement each other — one captures **applications and industry impact**, while the other emphasizes **historical progression and ethics**.

+---

+## Key Takeaway
+- Single-query retrieval works well for **direct, focused summaries**.
+- Multi-query retrieval is better at **broad, balanced coverage** of complex topics.